September 26, 2018

 ASTM A295

-MIL-S-7420 (CANCELLED/ SUPERCEDED BY AMS 6440)
+MIL-S-7420 (CANCELED/ SUPERSEDED BY AMS 6440)

 ASTM A485 (for modified grades)

-52100 VAR
+ABOUT 52100 VAR

-52100 VAR steel is a deep hardening alloy steel used for aircraft bearings and other high stressed parts where good rolling contact fatigue strength is required.
+52100 VAR steel is a deep hardening alloy steel used for aircraft bearings and other high-stressed parts where good rolling contact fatigue strength is required.

 This grade is produced by the vacuum-arc remelting (VAR) process and offers greatly improved cleanliness and internal soundness over conventionally air melted bearing quality SAE 52100 steel.

-FOR REQUIREMENTS: Aircraft Bearing Steel
+FOR REQUIREMENTS: Aircraft bearing steel

 MELT PRACTICE: VAR